🎮

 Example Tasks

-Benchmarkable workflows defined in Raw Input → Raw Output form.
+Benchmarkable workflows defined in Raw Input → Raw Outputform.
 Each requires real tool execution—not just "describing" or "answering."

 ★★★ / ★★☆Core Workflows (7)